demon221/CarND-Vehicle-Detection-P5/writeup_report.md

 ![alt text][image3]

+It can be seen that in the end of color histogram features, the feature value is significantly high.
+After the StandardScaler the features combination became to the same order of magnitude.

 In the #9 code cell, I trained the classifier with a linear SVM.
 From the training data, the features are extracted from 17,760 images, about half containing vehicles and half not containing vehicles.
 These features are labeled as "0" or "1" (car or notcar) and passed into a Support Vector Machine that linearly separates the data.
 Train-test data split method is used here to split 20% data into test data.